weiseguy1/weiseguy1.github.io/content/posts/series/az-900/day-01-introduction.md

 ## Introduction
 In today's IT infrastructure, it is more than likely that you will run into Cloud technologies in your workplace.
 Cloud allows for companies to save money by reducing operating cost and off-loading the cost of physical servers to the cloud provider.
 In this series, I'll be covering information for the AZ-900, the entry level certification for Microsoft's cloud provider, Azure.

 The AZ-900 covers the basics of what every Azure Cloud Administrator should know.
-According to Microsoft's Official Study Guide [^1], the exam covers topics:
+According to Microsoft's Official Study Guide [^1], the exam covers topics like:
 - Describe cloud concepts (25–30%)
     - Describe cloud computing
     - Describe the benefits of using cloud services